To return to the list of current exhibitions, click here.

 Fri 10 Jun 11 - Sun 10 Jul 11

 This exhibition celebrated the ingenuity and creativity of British fashion designer Vivienne Westwood, it focused on her designs of the ultimate fetish object: the shoe...more

 Sat 16 Apr 11 - Sun 09 Oct 11

-Flower power is the theme running through the first large scale show in Britain to celebrate the still life paintings of Henri Fantin-Latour.
-Although the artist’s name might not be the first ...more
+Flower power was the theme running through the first large scale show in Britain that celebrated the still life paintings of Henri Fantin-Latour...more

 Damien Hirst: Print Maker